Bee colony loss survey

 What happens after each survey

-Biosecurity New Zealand and industry discuss the survey results and what they mean for the beekeeping industry and future research.
+After each survey, Biosecurity New Zealand and representatives from the beekeeping industry discuss the results, what they mean for the beekeeping industry, and what they mean for future research.

-We're also undertaking the largest bee health study ever done in New Zealand, the Bee Pathogen Programme.
-Results from the Bee Pathogen Programme will be available in late-2019.
+We're also undertaking the largest bee health study ever done in New Zealand: the Bee Pathogen Programme.
+Results from the Bee Pathogen Programme will be available in 2020.

 Who to contact